icgrp/ese532_handouts/_sources/hw2/homework_submission.md

         (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`)
         which one would you choose to obtain the best overall performance?
 (1 line)
-    5. Use Amdahl's Law to determine the highest overall application speedup that one could achieve assuming you accelerate the one stage that you identified above.
+    5. Use Amdahl's Law to determine the highest overall application speedup that one could possibly achieve assuming you accelerate the one stage that you identified above.
 You don't have to restrict yourself to this platform.
 (1 line)
     6. Assuming a platform that has unlimited resources, and you are free to exploit associativity for